Emurgo/yoroi-frontend/docs/readme/cardano-token-deposit-explained.md

 Storing any assets on the Cardano blockchain "costs" some money, but you are not actually paying them to anyone, instead you are just depositing them as a collateral to ensure that you have some motivation to not leave lots of worthless assets just lying around forever and forget about them.

-For example, at the moment it takes at least 1 ADA to store any ADA, which might sound weird, but in reality it just means that you cannot send any amount less than 1 ADA (for now, but it can be changed at any moment as a simple protocol parameter).
+For example, at the moment it takes at least ~1 ADA to store any ADA, which might sound weird, but in reality it just means that you cannot send any amount less than 1 ADA (for now, but it can be changed at any moment as a simple protocol parameter).
 This ensures that any non-empty wallet will have at least 1 ADA in it, which might be enough motivation to not just leave it there and rather get it out and send it into circulation.

-Similar to that, storing any native tokens or NFTs requires having a minimum deposit of ADA and this number scales depending on how closely together or separately apart the assets are being stored.
+Similar to that, storing any native tokens or NFTs requires having a minimum deposit of ADA and this number scales depending on how the assets are being stored in the wallet.

 ## "Storage boxes" analogy